CMSgov/bcda-static-site/_pages/api-documentation.md

 ### /metadata

-Request the [FHIR CapabilityStatement](https://hl7.org/fhir/R4/capabilitystatement.html) for basic information on the API, like its version and whether it’s currently active.
+Request the  <a href="https://hl7.org/fhir/R4/capabilitystatement.html" target="_blank" rel="noopener noreferrer">FHIR CapabilityStatement</a> for basic information on the API, like its version and whether it’s currently active.
 This does not require authorization.

 ### /Group
-Use the [/Group endpoint](https://build.fhir.org/ig/HL7/bulk-data/export.html#endpoint---group-of-patients) to request the ExplanationOfBenefit, Patient, and Coverage resource types.
+Use the  <a href="https://build.fhir.org/ig/HL7/bulk-data/export.html#endpoint---group-of-patients" target="_blank" rel="noopener noreferrer">/Group endpoint</a> to request the ExplanationOfBenefit, Patient, and Coverage resource types.
 For partially adjudicated claims, this includes Claim and ClaimResponse.
 Provide the `all` or `runout` identifier to indicate whose data you’d like returned:

 - **/Group/all**: returns data for all Medicare enrollees currently attributed to your model entity
 - **/Group/runout**: returns data for Medicare enrollees attributed to your model entity during the previous year, but not the current year.
 The data will have a service date no later than December 31 of the previous year.